Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Closed-form Expressions for Uncompensated Multi-Span Systems

 In multi-band scenarios, different amplifiers are employed to cover distinct portions of the spectrum~\cite{ferrari2020assessment}.
 These amplifiers maintain total power levels within their respective windows, providing some degree of distortion compensation.
 Nevertheless, in-band distortions can still accumulate in a multi-span link.

 Using~\eqref{eq:psrs}, we can also derive expressions for the signal profiles accounting for accumulated \gls*{isrs}-induced tilt and frequency-dependent losses over multiple spans.
 We consider a worst-case scenario where the amplification gain is uniform across the entire spectrum, even in a multi-band system, and is determined solely by the total power.
-Under this scenario, the total power at the beginning of any $k^{\Th}$ span remains constant (${\Pt^{(k)}(0)=\Pt^{(1)}(0)}$), and the gain of the $(k+1)^{\Th}$ in-line amplifier is equal to the total loss of the previous span\footnote{For a multi-band amplification scenario with constant per-band total power, the gain is frequency-dependent and can be trivially accounted for in our equations.}
+Under this scenario, the total power at the beginning of any $k^{\Th}$ span remains constant (${\Pt^{(k)}(0)=\Pt^{(1)}(0)}$), and the gain of the $(k+1)^{\Th}$ in-line amplifier is equal to the total loss of the previous span

 where the output power spectral profile of each span can then be obtained from~\eqref{eq:ssrs} with the respective span parameters.
+The gain value in~\eqref{eq:spangain} is assumed to be constant over the evaluated spectrum.
+For a multi-band amplification scenario with constant per-band total power, the gain varies over frequency and can be trivially accounted for in our equations by replacing $G^{(k)}$ with its frequency-dependent value.
+Other schemes can be incorporated if the gain function is known.
+The gain is assumed to be lumped at the beginning of each span.

 Assuming homogeneous spans, the power spectral density at the beginning of the $(k+1)^{\Th}$ span is given iteratively from the powers of the previous span by

 where the effective length $\Leff^{(k)}$ and the shaping function $\Gamma^{(k)}(f)$ depend on the input spectral profile and the total power attenuation coefficient for the $k^{\Th}$ span.
 Given the launch power spectral density of the first span $S^{(1)}(f,0)$, we can iteratively compute the per-span values of $\alpha^{(k)}_{0}$, $\Gamma^{(k)}(f)$, $\Gamma^{(k)}(f^{(k)}_{\R})$, $G^{(k)}$, and $S^{(k)}(f,0)$ using~\eqref{eq:alpha0},~\eqref{eq:gamma},~\eqref{eq:fr},~\eqref{eq:spangain}, and~\eqref{eq:s0pcte}, respectively.
 The power profile at any distance along the link can then be obtained from~\eqref{eq:ssrs} with the corresponding span parameters.